thecatalinstan/Criollo/README.md

 ## Why?
 Criollo was created in order to take advantage of the truly awesome tools and APIs that OS X and iOS provide and serve content produced with them over the web.
 It incorporates an HTTP web server and a [FastCGI](http://fastcgi.com) application server that are used to deliver content.
 The server is built on Grand Central Dispatch and designed for *speed*.
-## How to Use.
+## How to Use
-Criollo can easily be embedded as a web-server inside your OS X or iOS app, should you be in need of such a feature, however it was designed to create standalone, long-running daemon style apps.
+Criollo can easily be embedded as a web-server inside your OS X or iOS app, should you be in need of such a feature, however it was designed to create standalone, long-lived daemon style apps.
 It is fully [`launchd`](http://launchd.info/) compatible and replicates the lifecycle and behaviour of `NSApplication`, so that the learning curve should be as smooth as possible.
 See the [Hello World examples](https://github.com/thecatalinstan/Criollo/tree/master/Examples/HelloWorld) for a demo of the two usage patterns.
 # Installing
 The preferred way of installing Criollo is through [CocoaPods](http://cocoapods.org).
 However, you can also embed the framework in your projects manually.